ljw1004/vbspec/vb/expressions.md

     > __Annotation__
     > Extension methods are ignored if there are applicable instance methods to guarantee that adding an import (that might bring new extension methods into scope) will not cause a call on an existing instance method to rebind to an extension method.
 Given the broad scope of some extension methods (i.e. those defined on interfaces and/or type parameters), this is a safer approach to binding to extension methods.

-7. Next, if, given any two members of the set, `M` and `N`, `M` is more *specific* (Section 11.8.1.1) than `N` given the argument list, eliminate `N` from the set.
+7. Next, if, given any two members of the set `M` and `N`, `M` is more *specific* (Section [Specificity of members/types given an argument list](expressions.md#specificity-of-memberstypes-given-an-argument-list)) than `N` given the argument list, eliminate `N` from the set.
 If more than one member remains in the set and the remaining members are not equally specific given the argument list, a compile-time error results.

 8. Otherwise, given any two members of the set, `M` and `N`, apply the following tie-breaking rules, in order: